Developer(s) – Nintendo EAD

 Controls – 9/10

 In terms of controls, the game doesn’t pose too many problems.
-It can take a little bit of time to get used to how Luigi both moves and aims with the Poltergust 3000, since the c-stick is used to move him around whilst he is using the weapon to collect things like money and treasure throughout each room.
-But thankfully, this does nothing to hinder the quality of the combat system, as control is then swapped out for the main analogue, making things much easier without the worry of over-complication.
+It can take a little bit of time to get used to how Luigi both moves and aims with the Poltergust 3000 since the c-stick is used to move him around whilst he is using the weapon to collect things like money and treasure throughout each room.
+But thankfully, this does nothing to hinder the quality of the combat system, as control is then swapped out for the main analog, making things much easier without the worry of over-complication.

 Lifespan – 6.5/10

 Disappointingly, the game can only be made to last around 5 to 6 hours.
 Early in development, there was talk of the inclusion of an RPG element to the game, and I’ve always wondered how that would have worked out.
 As a fan of the genre, I can’t help but think that the introduction of such mechanics would have drastically improved the game, and made it even more interesting than what it turned out to be, and most definitely adding much more longevity to it.

 Storyline – 8/10

 Originality – 9.5/10

 Overall, Luigi’s Mansion is not only one of the best Super Mario games released, but also one of the best games to have ever been released by Nintendo.
 It showed that Luigi didn’t have to constantly live in the shadow of the more commercially successful brother, but instead, he could be made to traverse through shadow in order to rescue him.